 - Gas piping may be routed into the unit through either the left- or right-hand side.
-Supply piping enters into the gas valve from the side of the valve as shown in FIGURE 55.
+Supply piping enters into the gas valve from the side of the valve as shown in FIGURE 56.
+Connect the gas supply piping into the gas valve.
 The maximum torque is 800 in lbs and minimum torque is 350 in lbs when when attaching the gas piping to the gas valve. - 2 When connecting gas supply, factors such as length of run, number of fittings and furnace rating must be considered to avoid excessive pressure drop.
 TABLE 11 lists recommended pipe sizes for typical applications.